-But The Joint Committee on Vaccination and Immunisation (JCVI) published updated guidance on Covid-19 vaccines and breastfeeding on 30 December 2020 so that women can make an informed decision.
-They advise that there is a lack of safety data, but no known risk in giving available Covid-19 vaccines to breastfeeding women.
+The Joint Committee on Vaccination and Immunisation (JCVI) have said that there is a lack of safety data, but no known risk in giving available Covid-19 vaccines to breastfeeding women.

 So, can I have the vaccine if I’m breastfeeding?

-If you are breastfeeding your baby, you should be offered the Covid-19 vaccine if you are in one of the eligible groups.
+If you are breastfeeding your baby, you should be offered the Covid-19 vaccine if you are in one of the priority groups.
 These include frontline health or social care workers, or carers in residential homes.

 Further information can be found on the Royal College of Obstetricians and Gynaecologists (RCOG) website.

 A health professional such as a GP or midwife can talk you through the risks and benefits to help you make an informed decision about vaccination.

 I’ve been told that I need to stop breastfeeding to have the vaccine.
 Is this true?

 You don't need to stop breastfeeding in order to have the vaccine.
 The RCOG website states that "there is no plausible mechanism by which any vaccine ingredient could pass to your baby through breast milk.
 You should therefore not stop breastfeeding in order to be vaccinated against Covid-19."
 RCOG (2021)

 What if I don’t want the vaccine, will I lose my protection as an at-risk person?

 You shouldn’t be put under any pressure to have the vaccine or not have the vaccine.
 If you choose not to have the vaccine, you should still continue to be given the same protections for at-risk groups, such as being allowed to work in a different place HIFN (2021).